alantech/alanlang-homepage/src/why_alan.md

 #### Implicit parallelization over arrays, events and IO

-Alan is implicitly parallel because its compiler and runtime exploits opportunities for parallelization across the computing resources available without being told to do so.
+Alan is [implicitly parallel](./alan_overview.html#implicitly-parallel) because its compiler and runtime exploits opportunities for parallelization across the computing resources available without being told to do so.
 We have [constrained the language a bit](./alan_overview.html#parallel-computation-and-the-problem-of-turing-completeness) to provide better opportunities to do this.
-This results in nimbler codebases than those built with languages or frameworks that use parallel programming constructs such as threads, actors, channels, locks, futures, promises etc. Learn more [here](./alan_overview.html#implicitly-parallel).
+This results in nimbler codebases than those built with languages or frameworks that use parallel programming constructs such as threads, actors, channels, locks, futures, promises etc.

 #### No race conditions and fewer runtime errors

 Deadlocks, livelocks, undefined variables, divide-by-zero, integer under/overflow, array out-of-bounds access, etc, are not possible in Alan.
 Only out-of-memory errors persist, but they are impossible to avoid.
-This makes Alan codebases easier to maintain and develop in because runtime errors are nearly always caught at compile time.
-Learn more [here](./alan_overview.html#statically-compiled-benefits-and-compile-time-safety).
+This makes Alan codebases easier to maintain and develop in because [runtime errors are nearly always caught at compile time](./alan_overview.html#statically-compiled-benefits-and-compile-time-safety).

 #### Granular third party permissions